 December 14, 2017 — Austin

-The number of Texas homes sold for $1 million or higher jumped 19.1 percent and topped $7.5 billion in total sales dollar volume in 2017, according to the 2017 Texas Luxury Home Sales Report released today by the Texas Association of REALTORS®.
+The number of Texas homes sold for $1 million or higher jumped 19.1 percent and topped $7.5 billion in total sales dollar volume in 2017, according to the 2017 Texas Luxury Home Sales Report released today by the Texas REALTORS®.

-Vicki Fullerton, chairman of the Texas Association of REALTORS®, commented, “Despite slowing growth trends across the Texas housing market, job market and economy in 2017, Texas luxury home sales volume has continued to grow at a booming pace.
+Vicki Fullerton, chairman of the Texas REALTORS®, commented, “Despite slowing growth trends across the Texas housing market, job market and economy in 2017, Texas luxury home sales volume has continued to grow at a booming pace.
 Rising home prices, high-end remodeling activity in major metro areas and relocation activity from out-of-state residents all continue to be drivers for Texas home sales of $1 million and higher.”

 From October 2016 to November 2017, Texas luxury home sales jumped 19.1 percent to 4,622 sales, making luxury home sales the smallest but fastest-growing segment of the Texas housing market in 2017.
 During the same time frame, the sales dollar volume of Texas homes sold for $1million and higher was $7,558,278,236, a 19.9 percent increase from the same time frame the year prior.